 The following example shows a PNG of red dots.
 The background of the image is transparent, and the image is saved as a PNG with Transparency in Photoshop, giving it an alpha channel.
-In this example, you connect the Color output of the Cycles image texture to the Base Color input of the PrincipledBSDF node to create the red dots, and connect the Alpha output of the Cycles image texture to the Alpha input of the PrincipledBSDF node to create the red dots, and connect the transparent areas.
+In this example, you connect the Color output of the Cycles image texture to the Base Color input of the PrincipledBSDF node to create the red dots, and connect the Alpha output of the Cycles image texture to the Alpha input of the PrincipledBSDF node to create the transparent areas.